sksoumik/programming_notes/README.md

-## Normalization in ML
+# Normalization in ML

 Normalizing helps keep the network weights near zero which in turn makes back-propagation more stable.
 Without normalization, networks will tend to fail to learn.

-## Why do call `scheduler.step()` in pytorch?
+# Why do call `scheduler.step()` in pytorch?

 If you don’t call it, the learning rate won’t be changed and stays at the initial value.

-## Momentum and Learning rate dealing
+# Momentum and Learning rate dealing

 If the LR is low, then momentum should be high and vice versa.
-The basic idea of momentum in ML is to increase the speed of training.
+The basic idea of momentum in ML is to **increase the speed of training**.

+Momentum helps to know the direction of the next step with the knowledge of the previous steps.
+It helps to prevent oscillations.
+A typical  choice of momentum is between **0.5 to 0.9**.

-## YOLO
+# YOLO

 You only look once (YOLO) is SOTA real-time object detection system.

-## Object Recognition
+# Object Recognition

 [Ref link](https://machinelearningmastery.com/object-recognition-with-deep-learning/)